VerzatileDev/University.217_TeachingMaterials/Session 1/README.md

 <img src="https://github.coventry.ac.uk/217CR-2021/Teaching-Material/blob/master/Session%201/Readme%20Pictures/Debug%20x64.PNG">
 </p>

 We now need to place these library files in a place where Visual Studio (and your code) can see and use them.
-Download (and extract) the files with the link above now if you have not already.
+Download (and extract) the files from the _"Library Files"_ .zip file if you have yet to.

  Files you should have after extraction   |
 ------------- |